 Physical pressure is caused by opposition players trying to get to the ball ahead of a player or trying to win the ball from him, and can occur when a player is moving or stationary.

 How high a player's head can reach when jumping.

 A player's height only affects whether he needs to jump and how much effort he needs to put into a jump, but is particularly important when a player is competing with an opposition player to get to an aerial ball.
 Taller players tend to have higher Jumping Reach due to their height advantage.

 How well a player can retain condition when injured or not training, recover condition between matches, gain match fitness when playing matches and avoid jadedness caused by matches and training.
 Also how well a player is able to retain his physical attribute ratings as he ages.

 Condition, match fitness and jadedness are discussed in more detail in the Player Fitness guide.

-Other factors also affect how well a player retains his attribute ratings as he ages such as his Professionalism personality attribute and the amount of competitive match time he is given.
+Other factors also affect how well a player retains his attribute ratings as he ages such as his Professionalism personality attribute and the amount of competitive match experience he is given, as discussed in the Player Development guide.
 Notably though, a player with higher Natural Fitness (as well as higher Stamina and lower Injury Proneness) will be capable of spending more time playing matches.